pronoyk-b/car_rental_fullstack/README.md

 - User dashboard for booking history
 - Password management functionality

+### Main Homepage
 ![Homepage](screenshots/homepage.png)
+The main landing page showcases our premium car selection with an elegant design and intuitive navigation menu.

+### Homepage Features
 ![Homepage Alternative View](screenshots/homepage2.png)
+Alternative view of the homepage highlighting special offers and featured vehicles available for rent.

+### Fleet Gallery
 ![Our Fleet](screenshots/Our%20Fleet.png)
+Comprehensive display of our diverse vehicle fleet, categorized by type and featuring detailed specifications.

+### About Us
 ![About Screen](screenshots/About%20Screen.png)
+Learn about our company's history, mission, and commitment to providing exceptional car rental services.

+### Contact Information
 ![Contact Us](screenshots/Contact%20Us%20screen.png)
+Easy-to-use contact form and comprehensive information about our locations and support channels.

+### Frequently Asked Questions
 ![FAQs](screenshots/FAQs.png)
+Detailed answers to common questions about our rental process, policies, and services.

 ### Authentication & Security
 - Secure user registration and login